beau-seidon/TinyMIDI2CV/README.md

 # goMIDI2CV
-This is a largely reworked version of the DIY Good Ol’ MIDI to CV project by Jan Ostman.
+This is a reworked and expanded version of the DIY Good Ol’ MIDI to CV project by Jan Ostman.
 This circuit can be embedded in other projects, or built standalone, like as a eurorack module.

 <p float="left">